Sage-Bionetworks-Challenges/challenge-analysis-old/README.md

 # Challenge Analysis Template

-A template project for challenge analysis in R
+A template project for challenge analysis in R and Python

 ## Usage